 If you find one, maybe.

-People constantly come to me with this question; usually in the context of trying to obtain the benefits—through spousal relationship—of the Cuban Adjustment Act (CAA).
+People constantly come to us with this question; usually in the context of trying to obtain the benefits—through spousal relationship—of the Cuban Adjustment Act (CAA).

 The truth is that there are not Cuban-Americans in the United States (at least for immigration purposes).
 There are Cubans, and there are Americans.